bivach/StoriTechnicalTest/README.md

 When clicking on a movement, the user must be sent to the details of the movement.

 #### Architecture
-Used MVVM Architecture usign DataSource, Repository, ViewModel, Compose UI.
+Used MVVM Architecture with DataSource, Repository, ViewModel, Compose UI.

 #### Frameworks
 - DI: Hilt